Last Updated on

 Just like the headline, your page or post has words.
 How often would you write about something without any thought about whether your content might be found on a search engine?

-With some basic SEO knowledge, you will be able to get your posts ranked higher in Google’s search.
+With some basic SEO knowledge, you will be able to get your posts ranked higher in Google’s search which will drive more traffic to your artwork.